Mo7amed3bdelghany/Data-structure-and-Alogorithm/README.md

 - **Searching:** Techniques like Binary Search and Linear Search used to find elements within a data structure.
 - **Recursion:** A technique where a function calls itself to solve a smaller instance of the same problem.
-- **Dynamic Programming:** Solving problems by breaking them down into smaller subproblems.
-- **Greedy Algorithms:** Making locally optimal choices at each step.
-- **Divide and Conquer:** Solving problems by breaking them down into smaller subproblems.
+- **Dynamic Programming:** Dynamic Programming is a *bottom-up* approach we solve all possible small problems and then combine them to obtain solutions for bigger problems

+- **Greedy Algorithms:** Greedy method is used to solve the optimization problem.
+An optimization problem is one in which we are given a set of input values, which are required either to be maximized or minimized (known as objective), i.e. some constraints or conditions.
+- **Divide and Conquer:** It is a *top-down* approach.
+The algorithms which follow the divide & conquer techniques involve three steps:
+   * Divide the original problem into a set of subproblems.
+   * Solve every subproblem individually, recursively.
+   * Combine the solution of the subproblems (top level) into a solution of the whole original problem.

 - **Brute Force:** Solving problems by trying all possible solutions.
 - **Bit Manipulation:** Algorithmically manipulating bits or binary digits.
 - **Graph Algorithms:** Solving problems on graphs such as Dijkstra’s for finding the shortest path in a graph.